Leadville, Colorado: Demographics

+Arts and culture

 Historic sites and districts

 The Leadville Historic District was designated a National Historic Landmark District in 1961.
 The district encompasses 67 mines east of the city up to the 12000 ft elevation, and a defined portion of the village area, with specific exclusions for various buildings.
-The principal historic buildings are the Tabor Grand Hotel, St George's Church, Temple Israel, the Annunciation Church, Tabor Opera House, City Hall, Healy House, Dexter Cabin, Engelbach House, and Tabor House, as well as mining structures and small homes.
+The principal historic buildings are the Tabor Grand Hotel, St George's Church, Temple Israel, African Methodist Episcopal Church (est. 1881), the Annunciation Church, Tabor Opera House, City Hall, Healy House, Dexter Cabin, Engelbach House, Tabor House, and the Golden Burro Cafe and Lounge, as well as mining structures and small homes.

 The National Mining Hall of Fame on West 9th Street is dedicated to commemorating the work of miners and people that work with natural resources.
 It is listed on the National Register of Historic Places.
 Major exhibits include an elaborate model railroad, a walk-through replica of an underground hardrock mine, the Gold Rush Room with specimens of native gold, a large collection of mineral specimens, and a mining art gallery.
 The site also includes the Matchless Mine and cabin, former home of Baby Doe Tabor.

 Some historic sites are linked by the Mineral Belt National Recreation Trail, an 11.6 mi all-season biking/walking trail that loops around Leadville and through its historic mining district.
 In part it follows old mining-camp railbeds.
 Interpretative kiosks recount the history and a photograph of what was on that particular site more than a century ago.
 The trail is well-marked with interpretive signs and altitude and mileage markers.

+Created by Executive Order in 1889 to increase the supply of fish for inland waters, the Leadville National Fish Hatchery was established.

 Camp Hale is located 15 mi north of Leadville in the Eagle River valley north of Tennessee Pass.
 It was a U.S. Army ski warfare training facility constructed in 1942 for what became the 10th Mountain Division.
 Some of the nation's finest skiers were employed as instructors.
 Soldiers were trained in mountain climbing, Alpine and Nordic skiing, and cold-weather survival, as well as various weapons and ordnance.
 When it was in full operation, approximately 15,000 soldiers were housed there.
 As the only source of recreation for the trainees, Leadville was persuaded to change its moral character, perceived "to be on a rather low plane" at the time.
-Today Camp Hale is designated as a National Historic Site offering a self-guiding tour with interpretive signs at ten stops and a larger interpretive site at the main entrance.
+In 2019, Camp Hale was designated as a National Historic Site offering a self-guiding tour with interpretive signs at ten stops and a larger interpretive site at the main entrance.
+President Biden used his authority under the Antiquities Act in 2022 to establish the 53,804-acre Camp Hale-Continental Divide National Monument, preserving the area’s important historic, prehistoric, natural, and recreational values.